sbernheim4/premiere-mern-stack/README.md

 1. Run `npm i -g yo generator-premiere-mern-stack`
 2. Make your project directory and cd into it `mkdir my_proj && cd my_proj`
 3. Run `yo premiere-mern-stack`
-4. To connect to MongoDB simply add to the `.env` file  `DB_URI=<YOUR_URI_HERE>`
-5. Run `npm start` to begin your premiere developer experience
+5. Run `npm i && npm start` to begin your premiere developer experience

-## Docker Support
-`npm run docker` will create and run the site inside a docker container.
-Port 3000 is mapped so you can continue to view the running container locally.

 ## Folder Structure
 Below is the folder structure for projects made with this generator with an explanation of what each folder contains or what the file is for.
 Some